Prijedor ethnic cleansing: Other detention facilities

-Killings in the camps
+Killings in camps

 Numerous killings, both inside and outside the camps were committed during the Prijedor ethnic cleansing.

 On the basis of the evidence presented at the Stakić trial, the Trial Chamber finds that over a hundred people were killed in late July 1992 in the Omarska camp.
 Around 200 people from Hambarine arrived in the Omarska camp sometime in July 1992.
 They were initially accommodated in the structure known as the White House.
 Early in the morning, around 01:00 or 02:00 on 17 July 1992, gunshots were heard that continued until dawn.
 Dead bodies were seen in front of the White House.
 The camp guards, one of whom was recognised as Živko Marmat, were shooting rounds into the bodies.
 Everyone was given an extra bullet that was shot in their heads.
 The bodies were then loaded onto a truck and taken away.
 There were about 180 bodies in total.

 On 24 July 1992, the massacre at the Keraterm camp, known as the Room 3 massacre was committed as one of the first larger massacres committed inside the camp.
 New Bosniak detainees from the earlier-cleansed Brdo area were incarcerated in Room 3.
 For the first few days, the detainees were denied food as well as being subjected to beatings and other physical abuse.
 On the day of the massacre, a large number of Serb soldiers arrived in the camp, wearing military uniforms and red berets.
 A machine-gun was placed in front of Room 3.
 That night, bursts of shooting and moans could be heard coming from Room 3.
 A machine gun started firing.
 The next morning there was blood on the walls in Room 3.
 There were piles of bodies and wounded people.
 The guards opened the door and said: "Look at these foolish dirty Muslims – they have killed each other".
 The area outside Room 3 was covered with blood.
 A truck arrived and one man from Room 1 volunteered to assist with loading the bodies onto the truck.
 Soon after, the truck with all the bodies left the compound.
 The volunteer from Room 1 reported that there were 128 dead bodies on the truck.
 As the truck left, blood could be seen dripping from it.
 Later that day, a fire engine arrived to clean Room 3 and the surrounding area.